-The inspiration offered by the objects from Berlin will also be incorporated into the Museum of Namibian Fashion currently being planned by the MAN.
+The inspiration offered by the objects from Berlin will also be incorporated into the Museum of Namibian Fashion, which recently opened in Otjiwarongo, eastern Namibia.
 In this context, further essential elements of the project include the production of artworks that relate to the historical collections, the appointment of a curator to design the fashion museum’s inaugural exhibition, and the museum itself.
 The aim is to build the capacities required for preserving and developing collections in Namibia.

 The historical collections from Namibia at the Ethnologisches Museum were mainly acquired during the German colonial period (1884–1919).
 The museum has been researching these provenances since the beginning of 2018, in recent months together with the Namibian visiting scholars.
 The collections reflect colonial, and in some cases extremely violent, processes of appropriation.
 They also show the creativity and ingenuity of the Namibian people.
 The collections are thus an important resource for historical research as well as an inspiration for contemporary artists and designers.
 A consequence of Germany’s colonisation of Namibia is that the vast majority of such objects are located in German and non-Namibian institutions, and therefore inaccessible to most Namibians.
 The project, funded by the Gerda Henkel Foundation, is the first step in redressing this disparity, beginning with the objects’ journey to Namibia.